 Also called the execution phase, fieldwork is the physical on-site audit work.
 The auditor may:

-- Investigate the overall control environment
+- Investigate the overall control environment;

-- Interview random employees and managers
+- Interview random employees and managers;

-- Review financial information
+- Review financial information;

-- Inspect legal documents
+- Inspect legal documents;

-- Review policies and procedures manuals
+- Review policies and procedures manuals;

-- Examine information technology systems
+- Examine information technology systems;

-- Perform walkthroughs
+- Perform walkthroughs of certain business processes;

-- Distribute surveys regarding control activity requirements for specific job duties
+- Distribute surveys regarding control activity requirements for specific job duties;

-- Perform tests of controls (we discuss the specific procedures used to perform tests of controls in the next section)
+- Perform tests of controls (we discuss the specific procedures used to perform tests of controls in the next section).

 Stage 4: Reporting

-Stage 5: Follow-up
+Stage 5: Follow-Up